 If you could describe in one word what makes you successful, what would that be?

-*Credentialing organizations: National Board of Genetic Counseling
+Credentialing organization: The American Board of Genetic Counseling